Smells Like Delish

 smoked baked beans in a cast iron skillet.

 Smoked baked beans are a delicious and versatile dish.
-They are great for picnics, family gatherings, and cookouts, and they go with all sorts of grilled meats, such as burgers, hot dogs, and steaks.
+They a great side for picnics, family gatherings, and cookouts, and they go with all sorts of grilled meats, such as burgers, hot dogs, and steaks.
 Smoked baked beans can be easily made in a smoker or your conventional oven.

 • Delicious on their own as a side dish, hot or cold.